Kassymkhan919/CMPT353-Team-Happiness/README.md

 Team Happiness is a data science project that explores the happiness levels of various countries.

 ## Objectives
-This project strives to analyze data to:
-* determine how neighbouring countries may influence happiness levels in a country
-* predict the future happiness level of a country from previous years' data
-* determine the external factors that influence the happiness level of a country
+1. Predicting the happiness score of a country based on the average score of its neighbours over a 3-year period.
+2. Predicting the happiness score of a country in a given year based on its neighbours’ happiness scores with machine learning.
+In particular, linear regression and k-nearest neighbours.
+3. Dividing the countries by geographical regions and observing whether the prediction score for (2) increases.
+4. Predicting the happiness scores of 2018 given the previous years’ results.

 ## Methodology
 Data analysis inolved:
 * aggregration of data through averaging
 * machine learning
-  * to predict happiness levels in future years
-  * to predict a country's happiness with neighbouring countries
-* twitter sentiment analysis
+* statistical analysis

 ## Tools Used
 ### Languages